 Propagating Pink Evening Primrose

 Another surprising use of the pink evening primrose is harvesting its edible roots and leaves.
-The roots are said to have a peppery like flavor and can be prepared in a similar fashion to other root vegetables.
+The roots are said to have a peppery flavor and can be prepared in a similar fashion to other root vegetables.
 The leaves are also popular for consumption and are eaten as salad greens.
-However, these are best harvested before the plant begins to bloom -- otherwise, they may turn bitter.
+However, these are best harvested before the plant begins to bloom—otherwise, they may turn bitter.

 The seeds of the evening primrose plant are frequently harvested as a natural source of Omega-6 fatty acids—but birds love them too, so you’ll have competition for gathering them.